pooyahpx/Nopixel-4.0-inventory/README.md

 # POV
 if ur last inventory was another inventory you should open ur all resourcs folder in vs code and export all lj-inventory or ps-inventory TO qb-inventory

+# DISCORD FOR MORE HELP

+IF YOU NEED MORE HELP TEXT ME ON DISCORD poya3724